The planar edge-coloring theorem of Vizing in $O(n\log n)$ time: Introduction

 \subsection{Our result}

 In this work, we present an $O(n \log n)$ algorithm for the missing case $\Delta = 8$ of Vizing's original result.
-Similarly as in the case of the work of Chrobak and Nishizeki~\cite{chrobak-nishizeki}, our algorithm applies to bounded genus graphs with the same asymptotic running time.
+Similarly as in the case of the work of Chrobak and Nishizeki~\cite{chrobak-nishizeki}, our algorithm applies to bounded genus graphs, in the sense that in time $O(n\log n)$ the algorithm colors the input graph $G$ using the optimal number of colors $\chi'(G)$.